On the Index of Sequences over Cyclic Groups: Introduction and Main Results

+In 1989, Lemke and Kleitman stated the following conjecture (\cite[page 344]{Kl-Le89}), which we formulate in the present language.

-\begin{conj} \cite{LK} Let $d$, $n$ be two positive integers with $d|n$, and let $S$ be a sequence of $n$ elements in $Z_n$.
-Then, there is a nonempty subsequence $T$ of $S$ and an integer $m$ co-prime to $n$ such that \end{conj} When $d=n$ Conjecture 1.1 becomes the following:
+\begin{conj} Let $G$ be a cyclic group of order $n$, $d$ a divisor of $n$, and let $S$ be a sequence over $G$ of length $|S| = n$.
+Then there exists a subsequence $T$ of $S$ and element $g \in G$ with $\ord (g) = n$ such that

-\begin{conj} If $S$ is a sequence of $n$ elements (repetition allowed) in $Z_n$ then $S$ contains a subsequence $T$ with $Index(T)=n$. \end{conj} In this paper we demonstrate that Conjecture 1.2 and therefore Conjecture 1.1 is not true in general (Section 2), we prove that the conclusion of Conjecture 1.2 is true if $S$ contains some element at least $n/2$ times (Section 3), and we also prove that if $n=p$ is a prime then the Conjecture is true if $S$ contains some element at least $\frac{p-2}{10}$ times (Section 4).
-In fact, we still believe that Conjecture 1.2 is true when $n$ is prime.

-We call $S$ a {\sl zero-sum sequence} if $\sigma(S)=0$, we call $S$ a {\sl minimal zero-sum sequence} if $S$ is zero-sum and any proper subsequence of $S$ is not zero-sum, and we call $S$ a {\sl zero-sum free sequence} if $S$ contains no nonempty zero-sum subsequence.